uptane/deployment-considerations/repositories.md

 #### Public API to download files
 An OEM SHOULD define a public API for Primaries to use when downloading metadata and images to the Image repository.
 This API can be defined however the OEM wishes.

-Depending on the OEM's requirements, this API MAY require authentication before primaries are allowed to download updates.
-Such a choice affects only how certain the OEM can be that it is communicating with authentic primaries, and not how resilient ECUs are to a repository compromise.
+Depending on the OEM's requirements, this API MAY require authentication before Primaries are allowed to download updates.
+Such a choice affects only how certain the OEM can be that it is communicating with authentic Primaries, and not how resilient ECUs are to a repository compromise.
 The OEM is free to use any authentication method.

 ## Specifying wireline formats
 In setting up the Uptane program, an implementer will need to specify how information, such as metadata files, and vehicle version manifests, should be encoded.
 As a guiding principle of the Uptane framework is to give each implementer as much design flexibility as possible, the Uptane Standard does not specify particular data binding formats.
 Instead, OEMs and suppliers can continue to use the protocols and formats of existing update systems, or they can select formats that best  ensure interoperability with other essential technologies.